-Adventure Iran is one of the first tour operators in the country that focused on a variety of trekking trips of varying lengths and difficulty in all important regions of Iran.
+Adventure Iran is one of the first Iranian tour operators that focused on trekking trips of varying lengths and difficulty in all important regions of Iran.
 We have been doing this since 2006.
 During this time, we have performed several hundred trekking trips and have accumulated a vast knowledge and experience on how to do these trips in the best possible way.
 Through feedback from our customers (many of whom have returned for second and even third trips) we have fine-tuned these Iran trekking trips so that our new customers could have even better and more fulfilling experiences visiting the country.

 Today Adventure Iran offers a large number of different customized trekking trips for small groups.
 From day trips to 10 day expeditions, we have tried to cover all our customers’ needs.
-We offer a wide range of treks with different levels of difficulty.
+We offer a wide range of treks with different Activity Level.
 From moderate, to quite strenuous levels suitable for advanced trekkers.

 Iran is a large country with a surprising variety of terrains and climate.
 There are 2 major mountain ranges.
 Alborz range (900 km) which stretches west to east in the northern part of the country.
 Tehran the capital, is situated in the plains by the side of the southern front of this range.
 In addition we have the Zagros range (1600 km) which stretches North West to south of the country.
 There are also 2 vast deserts: Dasht-e Kavir desert 77,600 km² (30,000 mi²) and Dasht-e Lut desert km² (20,000 mi²).
 In addition, surprisingly a lot of forests, mostly in the mountainous regions.
 There are also 2 huge coastal regions.
 The Caspian coast in the north, and the Persian Gulf in the south including a few very interesting islands.